raspberrypilearning/cd-sebento-scratch-2/en/step_6.md

 Now that you've got the water amounts in a list, you're going to put the sprite names in another list.
 Since the sprite names and the water amounts are related to each other, you'll be using the same counter variable to keep track of which list item you're on in both lists.

-+ Make another list, called `Sprites`.
++ Make another list and call it `Sprites`.

 + Add two items to the list: `Tap` and `Toilet`.
-Make sure that what you type is exactly the same as the names of the Tap and Toilet sprites!
+Make sure that what you type is exactly the same as the names of the `Tap` and `Toilet` sprites!

 ![The list of sprite names](images/list2SpriteNames.png)

 + Once you're done adding things to the list, you can hide it from the stage.

-+ Now look at your script with the loops and find the two `go to`{:class="blockmotion"} blocks that make the talking sprite move to the Tap and the Toilet sprites.
++ Now look at your script with the loops and find the two `go to`{:class="blockmotion"} blocks that make the talking sprite move to the `Tap` and the `Toilet` sprites.

 ```blocks
     go to [Tap v]
 ```

-+ Just like you did before, drag an `item`{:class="blockdata"} block into each one – it doesn't look like you can place something else into the box but you can!
++ Just like you did before, drag an `item`{:class="blockdata"} block into each one — it doesn't look like you can place something else into the box, but you can!
 Give it a try.

 ```blocks
     go to (item (1 v) of [Sprites v])